Kung Fu Hustle: Potential sequel

-Games
+Video games

 Online and mobile games

 In 2004 a promotional flash game was released by Sony Pictures Entertainment on their Japanese website.
 The game was created by Japanese game developer Point Zero and plays as a point-and-click beat 'em up.
 A side-scrolling game designed for mobile phones was later released in 2006 by developer Tracebit.

 MMO

 In 2007 Sony Online Entertainment announced that a massively multiplayer online 2D side-scrolling fighter game based on the film was under development for the Chinese market.
 Two years later a preview of the game was featured at E3 where it received mixed reviews from critics with many comparing it to similar MMO games such as Guild Wars and Phantasy Star Online.

 A North American release for PC and PS3 was planned for late 2009, but never came to fruition.
 The game was only available in Asia for the PC.